 Okay, there’s a lot to hate about this design, starting with the fact that it drop-kicks every ounce of subtlety out the closest window.
-I know that subtle usually isn’t a word you think of when it comes to the Joker, but I’m of the opinion that it’s always a part of the best Joker portrayals.
+I know that subtle usually isn’t a word anyone associates with the Joker, but as far as I’m concerned, it’s vital to all the best portrayals.
 For maximum punch, there should be some part of him that gives off an air of non-homicidal-clown-ness – be it Cesar Romero’s grandfatherly grace, Jack Nicholson’s chubby, jovial (if slightly gross) uncle, or Heath Ledger’s slurring bum who seems like he couldn’t even tie his own shoes.

 That said, this isn’t even close to the worst that Mistah J’s seen.

-Even people who like their Jokers a little more demonic accused this of being different for the sake of being different, but I have to admit – the straitjacket makes a fair amount of sense, and as a kid I was always enamored by how his sleeves swayed and swept like they had minds of their own.
+Even people who like their Jokers a little more demonic accused this of being different for the sake of being different, but I have to admit – the straitjacket is a neat touch, and as a kid I was always fascinated by how his sleeves swayed and swept like they had minds of their own.
 The Batman ruins the whole image about two minutes later, but still…

 Hem.
 Moving on.
 Joker cheerfully accuses Batman of being a straggling inmate, and pops off his nom de crime while he’s at it.
 Now, That Other Show never really covered Batman & Joker’s first meeting (viewers were apparently supposed to see the show as a soft tie-in to the Burton movies), but this show’s depiction of it actually touches on some fairly sophisticated themes… if with as much subtlety as the Joker’s design.
 I know – seasoned fans these days are justifiably sick to death of hearing about how “OMG BATMAN AND JOKER R 1 AND THE SAME!!!!1!” from every writer and his dog, but it’s still a rather high concept to introduce to young’uns.